-Description Measure Sigr Unobser ments Using Measure nificant Sig wable Inputs Unobser Assets L nificant
+Description Significant Fair Value g Measurements Using Significant s Unobservable Inputs Liabilities (Level 3)

 Balance at May 1, 2022 \$ 143 \$ 1,084

 Business acquisition

 Transfers to Level 3

-Total fair value measurement adjustments (realized or unrealized)
+Total fair value measurement adjustments (realized or

+unrealized)

-Included in selling, general and administrative (143) 1,025
+Included in selling, general and administrative (143 ) 1,025

 Settlements

-Balance at April 30, 2023 \$ 2,109
+Balance at April 30, 2023 \$ - \$ 2,109

-The amount of total (gains) or losses for the period included in earnings attributable to the change in unrealized gains or losses relating to assets or liabilities still held at April 30, 2023 \$ \$
+The amount of total (gains) or losses for the period included in earnings attributable to the change in unrealized gains or losses relating to assets or liabilities still held at April 30, 2023 \$ - S -

+5th here at 1 pm 50, 2025 Ψ Ψ

 Pursuant to the ISG Purchase Agreement, the sellers could receive up to a maximum of \$6,000,000 in additional cash consideration ("contingent consideration"), if certain revenue targets were achieved during the three years following closing.
 The contingent consideration was valued using a Black-Scholes option-pricing model.
 The analysis considered, among other items, contractual terms of the ISG Purchase Agreement, the Company's discount rate, the timing of expected future cash flows and the probability that the revenue targets required for payment of the contingent consideration will be achieved.
 During the fiscal year ended April 30, 2022, the targets for the first and second year were achieved, and during the fiscal year ended April 30, 2023, the target for the third year was achieved.
 The consideration was held and released from an escrow account not controlled by the Company and, therefore, not recorded on the consolidated balance sheets.
-The related consideration of \$2,000,000 for the first year target was released from the escrow account during the fiscal year ended April 30, 2022.
-The related consideration of \$2,000,000 for both the second and third year targets were released from the escrow account during the fiscal year ended April 30, 2023.
+The related consideration of \$2,000,000 for the first year target was released from the escrow account during the fiscal year ended April 30, 2023.

-Pursuant to the Telerob Purchase Agreement, the Telerob Sellers may receive up to a maximum of €6,000,000 (approximately \$6,609,000) in additional cash consideration if specific revenue and contract award targets for Telerob are achieved during the 36 month period after closing.
+Pursuant to the Telerob Purchase Agreement, the Telerob Sellers may receive up to a maximum of $\pounds$ 6,000,000 (approximately \$6,609,000) in additional cash consideration if specific revenue and contract award targets for Telerob are achieved during the 36 month period after closing.
 The contingent consideration was valued using a Black-Scholes option-pricing model.
 The analysis considered, among other items, contractual terms of the Telerob Purchase Agreement, the Company's discount rate, the timing of expected future cash flows and the probability that the revenue and contract award targets required for payment of the contingent consideration will be achieved.
-The first year earnout of £2,000,000 was not achieved.
-During the fiscal year ended April 30, 2023, the second year earnout of £2,000,000
+The first year earnout of $\pounds$ 2,000,000 was not achieved.
+During the fiscal year ended April 30, 2023, the second year earnout of $\pounds$ 2,000,000